-- 1 cup black beans, drained and rinsed if using canned
+- 1 cup cooked black beans, drained and rinsed if using canned

-- Preheat oven to 400˚ F. Peel sweet potato, cut into 1/4" cubes and place on a sheet tray.
-Chop onion into similar sized pieces to the sweet potato and add to the tray.
-Drizzle 1 tablespoon olive oil on top and add 1/4 teaspoon of salt.
+- Preheat oven to 400˚ F. Peel sweet potatoes, cut into ¼ inch cubes and place on a sheet tray.
+Chop onion into ¼ inch pieces and add to the tray.
+Drizzle 1 tablespoon olive oil on top and add ¼ teaspoon of salt.
 Toss until sweet potatoes are well coated.
 Spread into a single layer and roast until sweet potatoes are tender and starting to brown, 35 to 40 minutes.